Faculty Student Summer Research Program

 Criteria for Selection

-- These are highly competitive awards.
+- These are highly competitive awards and funding is limited.
 Each proposal will be judged on the merits of the project, its feasibility, the clarity of presentation and the nature of student learning.

 - Projects that have the potential for generating continuing work of an intellectually stimulating nature after the grant period has ended will be favored.